alifiaganjaraharja/-Kaggle--HotelRevenue-ProfitabilityAnalysis/README.md

 | Spain                         | 13                          |
 | Italy                         | 12                          |

-As shown above, the USA leads as the top source of guests with 29 visitors over several months, indicating strong market presence or marketing effectiveness in the U.S. Germany and the UK follow closely, suggesting these are also high-potential markets to engage.
-And Western European countries such as France, Spain, and Italy make up a significant portion of the guest list, which could reflect regional travel trends, partnerships, or flight connectivity.
+As shown above, the USA is the top source of guests with 29 visitors over several months, indicating a strong market presence or effective marketing in the U.S. Germany and the UK follow closely, suggesting these are also high-potential markets to target.
+Western European countries such as France, Spain, and Italy also make up a significant portion of the guest list, which may reflect regional travel trends, partnerships, or flight connectivity.

-My recommendation for this hotel, based on this data, is to keep focus on digital marketing, retargeting ads, and travel promotions in the USA, UK, and Germany, where demand is already strong.
-And probably provide amenities or services tailored to preferences from top countries (e.g., breakfast styles, TV channels, concierge services).
+Based on this data, my recommendation for the hotel is to continue focusing on digital marketing, retargeting ads, and travel promotions in the USA, UK, and Germany, where demand is already strong.
+Additionally, consider providing amenities or services tailored to preferences from these top countries, such as breakfast options, TV channels, or concierge services, to enhance guest satisfaction.

-9. **Complaints vs Compliments**: Another key metric I analyzed is how many complaints and compliments the guests gave during a period of time for this hotel.
-This could be important to analyze and understand the overall customer or guest satisfaction for this hotel.
-Here is the result:
+9. **Complaints vs Compliments**: Another key metric I analyzed is the number of complaints and compliments received from guests over a period of time.
+This is important for understanding overall customer satisfaction at the hotel.
+Below are the results:

 | **Month**                     | **Total Complaints**        | **Total Compliments**          | **Average Review Score**          |
 |-------------------------------|-----------------------------|--------------------------------|-----------------------------------|